WheezyE/Winelink/docs/README.md

  - [x] Work with the Wine team to find [graphical errors in VARA](https://forum.winehq.org/viewtopic.php?f=8&t=34910).
  - [x] Add the fix for VARA graphical errors to the script
     - [x] Re-fix the VARA graphics errors using a different method ([winecfg reg keys](https://wiki.winehq.org/index.php?title=Useful_Registry_Keys&highlight=%28registry%29))
- - [ ] Work with the Wine team to [figure out why VARA's CPU gauge isn't working](https://bugs.winehq.org/show_bug.cgi?id=50728).
   - [x] Add pdhNT4 to [winetricks](https://github.com/Winetricks/winetricks) to streamline this installer.
- - [ ] Consider adding Winlink & VARA installers to winetricks to further streamline this installer (improve readability, make Winlink easier to install for other x86 winetricks users who are not aware of this project).
- - [ ] Add more error-checking to the script.
   - [x] Make code modular to help readability.
  - [x] Simplify installation commands (model after KM4ACK BAP).
  #### Add more platforms
  - [ ] Add detection of Raspberry Pi kernel memory split (and install the correct kernel if needed) for RPi 2-3 support.
    - Ask Botspot if I can borrow some of his [pi-apps code](https://github.com/Botspot/pi-apps/blob/4a48ba62b157420c6e33666e7d050ee3ce21ab0b/apps/Wine%20(x86)/install-32#L165).
+ - [ ] Add auto-detection of system hardware (x86 vs armhf vs arm64)
+ - [ ] Add auto-detection of system operating system.
- - [ ] Expand this script to detect/include Android ([Termux](https://github.com/termux/termux-app) + [proot-distro](https://github.com/termux/proot-distro) + Ubuntu ARM + [termux-usb](https://wiki.termux.com/wiki/Termux-usb)).
+    - [ ] Detect/include Android/Andronix ([Termux](https://github.com/termux/termux-app) + [proot-distro](https://github.com/termux/proot-distro) + Ubuntu ARM + [termux-usb](https://wiki.termux.com/wiki/Termux-usb)).
- - [ ] Expand this script to detect/include x86 Linux.
+    - [ ] Detect/include x86 Linux.
- - [ ] Expand this script to detect/include Mac.
+    - [ ] Detect/include Mac.
- - [ ] Expand this script to detect/include ChromeBook Linux beta.
+    - [ ] Detect/include ChromeBook Linux beta.
+ - [ ] Once methods are thoroughly tested, make a youtube video showcasing current methods (box86, Exagear, qemu-user-static, Pi4B, Pi3B+, Andronix, Mac, Linux, ChromeOS)

 ## Distribution
 If you use this script in your project (or are inspired by it) just please be sure to mention ptitSeb, Box86, and myself (KI7POL).
 This script is free to use, open-source, and should not be monetized (for further information see the [license file](LICENSE)).